Cooper's Hawk Winery & Restaurants: Awards

-Cooper's Hawk has earned a number of wine awards from local, national and international competitions.
-The awards include being named a "Hot Concept" in 2010 and a "MenuMaster" in 2013 by Nation's Restaurant News, and a Top 10 Best Winery Restaurant in 2021 from USA Today.
+Cooper's Hawk has earned a number of wine awards from local, national, and international competitions.
+The awards include being named a "Hot Concept" in 2010 and a "MenuMaster" in 2013 by Nation's Restaurant News, and a Top 10 Best Winery Restaurant in 2021 from USA Today, as well as earning "Best of Award of Excellence" in 2022 from Wine Spectator.

 In January 2009 and 2013, Cooper's Hawk was selected to pour its wines at the Illinois Inaugural Gala in Washington, D.C.
-It also created Cooper's Hawk Artists Red Blend for the 2021 Screen Actors Guild Awards.
+It also created Cooper's Hawk Artist Red Blend for the 27th Screen Actors Guild Awards.

 Cooper's Hawk is listed as one of the best restaurants in Chicago in the book Food Lovers' Guide to Chicago: The Best Restaurants, Markets and Local Culinary Offerings.